 First Year French

 At Berkeley, we provide a structured approach that develops students’ ability to speak, listen, read and write in French.
 Only French is spoken in class from the very first day in French 1.
 Students quickly acquire a range of possibilities for expressing what they want to say.
 Students are provided a wide variety of formats for expression, ranging from more traditional classroom discussion and small group work to the creative use of computer and video technology.
-Thus,along with learning vocabulary and language structures, students read and discuss French texts, write compositions, perform skits, view videotaped broadcasts, do group projects, see and discuss French films, learn about aspects of culture in the French-speaking world, write e-mail messages to students in France, and have even produced their own multimedia World Wide Web pages in French.
+Thus,along with learning vocabulary and language structures, students read and discuss French texts, write compositions, perform skits, view videotaped broadcasts, do group projects, view and discuss French films, learn about aspects of culture in the French-speaking world, write e-mail messages to students in France, or produce their own multimedia World Wide Web pages in French.

 Second Year French